 A job in this sector can range from positions such as:

-Editorial assistant (average annual salary: $42K) – You support the senior editorial staff by giving assistance to proofread and edit documents or books.
+Editorial assistant (average annual salary: $42K) – You support the senior editorial staff by giving assistance with proofreading and editing documents or books.
 Additional tasks would be managing calendars, filing documents, and recording necessary transactions.

 Marketing manager (average annual salary: $114K) – You’d need to read the entirety of the book you’re marketing.
 This way, you’ll know the campaigns and strategies you can use to get people to buy the book.